-The Public Safety Data Network (PSDN) is an ultra-high speed and flexible fiber optic data network that will serve as a base transport infrastructure and interconnectivity pathway for public safety related applications and services throughout the State.
+Public Safety Data NetworkThe Public Safety Data Network (PSDN) is an ultra-high speed and flexible fiber optic data network that will serve as a base transport infrastructure and interconnectivity pathway for public safety related applications and services throughout the State.
 Its primary purpose is to provide the required connectivity for Next Generation 9-1-1 (NG911) services.
-In addition, the PSDN provides a single connectivity source to allow for the integration of systems, applications and currently disparate networks so that vital information and resources can easily be shared amongst the various public safety entities throughout the State.
+In addition, the PSDN provides a single connectivity source to allow the integration of systems, applications and disparate networks so that vital information and resources can be more easily shared among the various public safety entities throughout the State.
 The installation of the fiber and the required network equipment is now complete at every PSAP in the State.

 The stand-alone, "separate silo", legacy network infrastructure systems that Connecticut public safety agencies utilize today minimally meet the bandwidth requirements for current users, and are grossly inadequate for near or long term project future data transmission requirements.
 Additionally, these stand-alone networks lack the high-speed universal data connectivity (or have no connectivity at all) that will be required to support upcoming and next-generation applications.
-Today, the PSDN will have an overall bandwidth capacity of 10 Gb available to support applications and services.
-In comparison, most remote sites interconnect today at either T-1 speeds (1.5Mb) or possibly 10Mb, and operate internally at 100Mb or 1 Gb.
+Today, the PSDN has an overall bandwidth capacity of 10 Gb available to support applications and services.
+In comparison, most remote sites interconnect today at either T-1 speeds (1.5Mb) or possibly 10Mb and operate internally at 100Mb or 1 Gb.
 For reference, a 10 Gb connection is equal to approximately 21,504 T-1's.
-It should be noted that this far exceeds current and anticipated bandwidth requirements and should provide adequate expansion capacity without additional hardware.
-However, should requirements necessitate additional bandwidth, the PSDN can be expanded up to 1,600 Gb (1.6 Terabytes) in the near future, without requiring a "forklift" upgrade.
+It should be noted that this exceeds current bandwidth requirements and should provide adequate expansion capacity without additional hardware.
+However, when requirements necessitate additional bandwidth, the PSDN can be expanded up to 1,600 Gb (1.6 Terabytes) in the near future, without requiring a "forklift" upgrade.

 By providing a single ultra-high speed connectivity source to allow for interconnection of the various public safety entities' data networks, the ability to easily share vital data and networking services becomes possible.
 The PSDN enhances interoperability capabilities as well as reducing overall costs that would otherwise be incurred to accomplish these tasks by leveraging a common infrastructure.
 Leveraging Connecticut's previous investment in the Connecticut Education Network, DESPP was able to take advantage of the many miles of existing fiber throughout the state.
 Under the existing state contract for fiber used for this project, extra fiber strands that were already installed on many routes were available to the state at a far lower cost than for completely new installations.

 BTOP allowed DSET to complete Phase 1.5 (install PSDN to all Police Departments that are not PSAPs) and Phase 2 (install PSDN to Fire Departments that are not PSAPs) of the PSDN as a single project with no additional state funding required, years earlier than would have been possible in our original plan.
-The performance period of this grant began September 1, 2010, and all work on this project was completed in 2013.
+The performance period of this grant began September 1, 2010, and all installation work on this project was completed in 2013.
 There are 3 primary applications that utilize the PSDN for transport and connectivity:

 - Next-Generation 9-1-1 (NG911) Services